ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Description: This field contains a brief description for this sequence number synchronization method.

 * Reference: This field contains a pointer to the public specification describing the sequence number synchronization method.

+## Interface Description (if=) Link Target Attribute Values Registry {#if-ace-group}

+This specification registers the following entry to the "Interface Description (if=) Link Target Attribute Values Registry" registry, within the "CoRE Parameters" registry:

+* Attribute Value: ace-group

+* Description: The 'ace group' interface is used to provision keying material and related informations and policies to members of a group using the Ace framework.

+* Reference: \[This Document\]

 ## Expert Review Instructions {#review}